 This one may be a little too sweet for some tastes and you can instantly make it more refreshing by adding a splash of soda.
 Ginger ale is the perfect option, though almost any clear soda will do the trick.

 - Pour the vodka and black raspberry liqueur into a cocktail shaker with ice.

 - Strain into an old-fashioned glass filled with fresh ice.

 Similar to the first drink, this recipe is a little more refreshing.
 The lemonade makes it an instant hit for summer, too.
 It's easy enough to serve at your neighborhood cookout and the flavor combination is one that anyone can enjoy.

 A Purple Haze Martini Recipe

 It's time to go back to elementary school art class: red and blue make purple.
-That is the key to creating the violet color of this purple haze martini.
+That is the key to creating the dark violet color of this purple haze martini.
 Not only do the blue curaçao and grenadine combine to create a beautiful cocktail, they also make this a fun and fruity vodka martini that is ideal for summer parties.

 A Purple Haze Shooter Recipe

 There are two equally popular purple haze shot recipes.
 One follows the vodka-Chambord-soda combination used in the lemonade recipe above.
 Simply mix equal parts of the three ingredients and fill a shot glass or two.